bgkillas/kalc/README.md

 - Type "yr=[min],[max]" to set the y range for graphing
 - Type "zr=[min],[max]" to set the z range for graphing
 - Type "prec=[num]" to set the precision
-- Type "deci=[num]" to set how many decimals to display, also max length of numerator and denominator in fractions
+- Type "deci=[num]" to set how many decimals to display, -1 for length of terminal, -2 for maximum decimal places
 - Type "point=[char]" to set the point style for graphing
 - Type "sci" to toggle scientific notation
 - Type "vars" to list all variables